-When Montgomery County Public Schools have regular dismissal times but indicate that all school-sponsored after-school and evening activities are cancelled, OLV after-school activities on site will be cancelled.
+When MCPS has a regular dismissal time but cancels all school-sponsored after-school and evening activities, OLV after-school activities will be canceled.
 There will be no After-Care available.
 This will include programs such as Band, Karate, Chess, Soccer, CYO, Home and School Association events, etc. We expect parents to pick up their children at dismissal time and late fees will be incurred for parents who arrive beyond such dismissal times.